Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 Rev. James Jordan, The Law Of The Covenant, pg.
 94

-2. Profanity is an attempt to bring destruction on someone or something.
-It's intention is to bring them down to our own advantage.
+2. Profanity is an attempt to destroy someone or something.
+Its intention is to bring them down for our own advantage.
 This may seem like point one, but it does not necessarily look to God as the source of power.

-When someone uses profanity - whether they consciously realize it or not - they are calling on what they consider to be the ultimate power in the universe to come to their aid.
+When someone uses profanity, whether they consciously realize it or not, they are calling on what they consider to be the ultimate power in the universe to help them.

-Another example, those who take the Lord's name in vain are attempting to curse and devalue God.
-Unconsciously perhaps, they are calling on the powers of the occult to destroy God.
+Another example is that those who take the Lord's name in vain are attempting to curse and devalue God.
+Unconsciously, perhaps, they are calling on the powers of the occult to destroy God.
 They are trying to destroy the name of Jesus and make it of no value.
-Naturally they cannot succeed, but they reveal to whom they really look for the true source of their power.
+Naturally, they cannot succeed, but they reveal to whom they really look for the true source of their power.

-What about common, crude "bathroom words" such as s___ and c___ which are even found on the lips of Christians?
+What about common, crude "bathroom words" which are even found on the lips of Christians?
 It reveals a commitment to the ancient chaos cults.
-The idea is that everything must be degraded and destroyed in order to bring in a "new world."
-It is the idea behind marxist revolution: destroy society in order to rebuild a new society.
-It is the thought that you have to "hit bottom" before you can go up.
-So it seeks to hit bottom [this is the religious commitment behind many sexual perversions] in order that it may bounce up in new birth.
+The idea is that everything must be degraded and destroyed to bring in a "new world."
+It is the idea behind the Marxist revolution: destroy society to rebuild a new society.
+It is the thought that you must "hit bottom" before you can go up.
+So it seeks to hit bottom [this is the religious commitment behind many sexual perversions] so that it may bounce up in new birth.
 It is a satanic counterfeit of God's plan of rebirth through Christ.

 There is no purpose in profanity other than destruction.
-It may aim at the destruction of an individual or it may be a general attempt to devalue and destroy a society or civilization in general.
+It may aim at destroying an individual, or it may be a general attempt to devalue and destroy a society or civilization in general.
 In fact, profanity is a good measure of where a society is at.
 If profanity is rare, society is moving toward a happy and stable position.
 If profanity is common, then society is falling toward ultimate destruction.
 But there will be no satanic rebirth.
 It is not that profanity directly causes society to fail, but it is a good reflection of where a society is at.

 "They set their mouth against the heavens, and their tongue walketh through the earth."
 Ps.
 73:9

-What about so-called "Christian" swearing where a person substitutes a meaningless word for an offensive word.
+What about so-called "Christian" swearing, where a person substitutes a meaningless word for an offensive word?
 For example, we use words such as darn or frige instead of other offensive words.
 Is that a good thing to do?
 It still devalues language.
 It dilutes what God has made to be good and healthy communication.
-At the very least, it shows that the person is unable to express themselves clearly and/or to control their emotions.
-It reveals an area of life that they need to work on in order to reach a mature walk with Christ.
-We all have such areas, but the solution is not to ignore them or minimize them.
+At the very least, it shows that the person is unable or unwilling to express themselves clearly and/or to control their emotions.
+It reveals an area of life they need to work on to reach a mature walk with Christ.
+We all have such areas, but the solution is not to ignore or minimize them.
 The solution is to work on them with the power of the Holy Spirit.

 Words are important.
-They should be chosen carefully with the intent of building up our lives, other people, and society in general.
+They should be chosen carefully to build up our lives, other people, and society in general.
 In other words, we are to be people of blessing.

 Cursing is not simply limited to using "bad" words.
-As stated above, it is the attempt to bring destruction.
-This can be by using any words to hurt or discourage anyone.
-Many times a day we may attempt to bring cursing into someone else's life by angry, hurtful, or inconsiderate words.
+As stated above, it is an attempt to bring destruction.
+This can be done by using any words to hurt or discourage anyone.
+Many times a day, we may attempt to bring cursing into someone else's life by using angry, hurtful, or inconsiderate words.
 This is sin.
 Our mouths must be cleansed.

 "But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment."
 Matt.
 12:36

 So what can we do about this?
 Watch our own language.
 We cannot change others, only ourselves.
-As we become people of blessing and not cursing we open the doors to blessing in our own lives.
-Plus we have the joy of working with God in building others up.
+As we become people of blessing and not cursing, we open the doors to blessing in our own lives.
+Plus, we have the joy of working with God to build others up.
 We need to value this gift of language.

 "Set a watch, O LORD, before my mouth; keep the door of my lips."
 Ps.
 141:3

 This, of course, does not mean that people in authority can never bring correction or discipline.
 However, it needs to be carefully considered and brought in a way which seeks the person's highest good and is not degrading.
-Sometimes tough things have to be said or done, but it is to seek the benefit of the one spoken to or the protection of those under their influence.
+Sometimes tough things have to be said or done, but it is to seek the benefit of the one spoken to or protect those under their influence.

-In our society it is impossible to avoid hearing profanity and cursing.
-We need to be so careful not to take it into our spirits.
-We are protected by the Blood of Christ.
-Profanity, although painful to listen to, can bounce off of us without causing harm.
+In our society, it is impossible to avoid hearing profanity and cursing.
+We must be careful not to let it enter our spirits.
+The Blood of Christ protects us.
+Although profanity can be painful to listen to, it can bounce off of us without causing harm.
 We need to come to the Word of God and worship Christ to have our minds continually cleansed.

 What about profanity that can be avoided?
 Profanity [and other evil things] can come into songs, TV, movies, books, etc. How should we react?
-We need to be aware that what we put into our minds, especially voluntarily, will influence our lives.
+We must be aware that what we put into our minds, especially voluntarily, will influence our lives.
 What should we do?

-Some Christians simply avoid the items which they know will contain offensive material.
-This is one solution and it is 100% effective.
+Some Christians simply avoid items that they know contain offensive material.
+This is one solution that is 100% effective.

-One solution, in regard to TV and movies, is to use a product such as TV Guardian .
-This product mutes offensive words and uses the closed captioning to turn it into "Christian" swearing.
-It makes it less offensive.
-It works on many, but not all DVDs.
-Of course, this only works on profanity, but not on offensive visual scenes.
+Another solution for TV and movies is to use a product such as TV Guardian.
+This product mutes offensive words and uses Close Captioning to turn them into "Christian" swearing, making them less offensive.
+It works on many, but not all, DVDs.
+Of course, this only works on profanity, not on offensive visual scenes.

-If you live in the USA or Canada you can use a company such as Clear Play where you can purchase filters which have been professionally done to edited out offensive scenes and language.
+If you live in the USA or Canada, you can use a company such as Clear Play, where you can purchase filters that have been professionally edited to edit offensive scenes and language.

-You have to decide for yourself before God and your conscience what you will or will not accept and how you will deal with avoidable profanity.
-If you have other solutions, let me know and I may share them here as well.
-On thing is certain: We cannot afford to take it lightly.
+You must decide for yourself, before God and your conscience, what you will or will not accept and how to deal with avoidable profanity.
+If you have other solutions, let me know, and I may also share them here.
+One thing is sure: We cannot afford to take it lightly.
 It impacts us and our families.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.